Status LEDs (LED Control Lines)

-BASIC/C-programmable devices supplied by Tibbo have one or two pairs of LEDs (or lines to control them).
+BASIC/C-programmable devices supplied by Tibbo have several LEDs (or lines to control externally attached LEDs).

-•When the device is under TiOS firmware control and Tibbo BASIC/C application is not running, these LEDs show current Tibbo BASIC/C application status.
+oWhen a Tibbo BASIC/C app is not running, these LEDs show the current state of the Tibbo BASIC/C app;

-•When the Tibbo BASIC/C application is running, status LEDs are under the control of the pat. object.
+oWhen a Tibbo BASIC/C app is running, the status LEDs are under the control of the app (thought the pat. object).

 The following table summarizes important LED patterns that you will need to recognize:

 •During the device boot, after the Monitor/Loader (M/L) verifies the integrity of TiOS:

 •When the M/L is in one of the update modes:

 * X = XModem serial updates, E = Ethernet updates, B = Bluetooth Low-Energy updates.

 ** Pertains only to hardware and the M/L versions supporting BLE updates.
 The error will be shown when the WA2000 is malfunctioning, not present, or when the Wi-Fi add-on installed is not the WA2000.

 *** Instead of indicating these states using LEDs, the M/L reports them to the Device Exlorer utility (that is used to send the file to Tibbo devices via the Ethernet network.